swmu/personal-myblog/README.md

 # personal-myblog
-personal code of myblog,  which use vue.js  and django
+personal code of myblog,  which is used with vue.js  and django